A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Highlighting natural synergies with empirical evidence

-Before we dive into a quantitative comparison of methods that aim to alleviate catastrophic forgetting through the selection and maintenance of a core set, we need to address a potential evaluation obstacle.
-In continual learning works, the typical evaluation relies on monitoring the decay of a metric over time when training is conducted on new tasks and old tasks are retained by continued training on a few select exemplars.
+\textbf{Interleaving a core set in training:} In continual learning works, the typical evaluation relies on monitoring the decay of a metric over time when training is conducted on new tasks and old tasks are retained by continued training on a few select exemplars.
 However, there seemingly is no common protocol of how these exemplars are interleaved.
-Apart from obvious factors such as the amount of chosen exemplars, works such as variational continual learning \cite{Nguyen2018} use the exemplars only at the end of each task's training cycle to fine-tune and recover old tasks, whereas most other works \cite{Rebuffi2017, Isele2018, Wu2019} simply concatenate exemplars with newly arriving data.
+Apart from obvious factors such as the amount of chosen exemplars, works such as variational continual learning \citep{Nguyen2018} use the exemplars only at the end of each task's training cycle to fine-tune and recover old tasks.
+Most other works \citep{Rebuffi2017, Isele2018, Wu2019} simply concatenate exemplars with newly arriving data.
 Ultimately, the different works make use of different methods for exemplar selection and attempt to compare their effectiveness through the final metric, even though they are generally not trivially comparable due to their distinct choices of the training procedure.